 Measles (Rubeola)

 Mumps

 Rubella (German Measles)

 Tetanus-Diphtheria

 Hepatitis B

-Influenza

 Varicella (Chicken Pox)

-Documentation of immunizations must be provided on the CCM Health Programs Immunization Record.
+Documentation of immunity must be provided on the CCM Health Programs Immunization Record.
+Lack of immunity to any of the above may result in program dismissal.

 Tuberculosis Test